tooth enamel erosion symptoms causes and treatment

 Treatment Options to Restore Tooth Enamel

-In extreme circumstances, a dental crown may be required to safeguard the remaining enamel and restore the tooth's structural integrity.
+3. Dental Crowns: In extreme situations, a dental crown may be needed to protect the remaining enamel and restore the tooth's strength.

 How to Prevent Dental Erosion at Home?